Turtling-Turtle/Turtling-Turtle.github.io/README.md

 Currently, I'm working on [Ore Forge](#ore-forge).

 **Tools I Use:**
-- I usually write my code in one of the JetBrains IDEs.
+- I usually write my code in one of the JetBrains IDEs but I also have experience in NeoVim and Visual Studio Code.
-- I use Vim motions and Git for version control.
+- Vim motions

 **Languages:**
 - Java